PatrikHlobil/PyConDe-2018---Interactive-Visualization-of-Traffic-Data-using-Bokeh/README.md

 # PyConDe 2018 - Interactive Visualization of Traffic Data using Bokeh

 ## Set Up
 For this tutorial, you will need a setup with some additional Python packages.
-On my machine, I had issues with installing a Python3 environment with GeoPandas, therefore I used Python2.
+On my machine, I had issues with installing a Python3 environment with GeoPandas, therefore I use legacy Python.
 If you use Anaconda, you can use the Anaconda bash shell to setup an environment with name **Python27_TrafficVisualization** and all necessary dependencies via:

 1. Download or clone the content of this repository to your local machine.